What Coffee Machine Do You Need for Your Office?

 - Capsule or pod coffee machines: one of the best solutions for small offices, where coffee consumption is not very high.
 They are very compact, small, stylish, and can fit in any interior.
 The initial price of these units is relatively low, making them very affordable machines, and the cost of servicing and maintenance is almost null.

 - Espresso maker: these machines require a lot of manual operation and are most appropriate for small offices where employees are coffee lovers that prefer premium quality, but who also don’t mind cleaning up after themselves.
-If your staff craves the perfect espresso shot, an espresso coffee machine is an investment that will be greatly appreciated.
+If your staff craves the perfect espresso shot with a high caffeine per unit volume, an espresso coffee machine is an investment that will be greatly appreciated.

 - Tabletop vending machine: this type of office coffee machines is very convenient for small offices because it can offer several coffee options while still not taking up too much space.
 A table top coffee machine can be placed on a countertop or a table and can deliver coffee in a quick and efficient way, without need for cleanup after use.